NCERT Solutions Class 8 Science Chapter 15 – Free PDF Download

 (b) If you are in a car, then drive to an open field and do not come out of your car.

 No, one should not carry an umbrella during a thunderstorm.
-The thunderstorm is accompanied by lighting and the charges might travel from the cloud to the metal rod on the umbrella and might cause an electric shock to the person carrying it.
-So, it is not safe to carry an umbrella during lighting.
+The thunderstorm is accompanied by lightning and the charges might travel from the cloud to the metal rod on the umbrella and might cause an electric shock to the person carrying it.
+So, it is not safe to carry an umbrella during lightning.